anisAronno/laravel-starter/README.md

 2. Upon merging into the `master` branch, GitHub Actions automates deployment to your specified FTP server.

-## Update Project
-Here's the section specifically for the Laravel Auto Updater, which you can add to your README:

 ## Laravel Auto Updater

-The Laravel Auto Updater feature enables seamless updates to your Laravel application, allowing you to manage and deploy updates effortlessly.
+The Laravel Auto Updater feature streamlines the process of updating your Laravel Starter application, making it easy to manage and deploy updates with minimal effort.
 Here’s how to use it:

 ### Features